jezhumble/lapm/assignments.md

 In your final presentation, you'll present the your business model and product canvases, and describe the experiments you performed, what you learned, and the decisions you made as a result.
 Teams must describe at least three experiments in order to have a chance to achieve the highest grade.

 Presentations must follow the same guidelines (above) as the topic presentations.
-However there will be an additional 5 points available for supporting material:
+However there will be an additional 10 points available for supporting material:

-* A completed and up-to-date business model canvas, value proposition canvas, proto-personas, and empathy maps (2 points);
+* A completed and up-to-date business model canvas, value proposition canvas, proto-personas, and empathy maps (4 points);
-* Documentation for each experiment, including hypothesis, expected result, description of experiment, results, and what you decided based on the results (1 point per experiment).
+* Documentation for each experiment, including hypothesis, expected result, description of experiment, results, and what you decided based on the results (2 points per experiment).